SAP/cloud-identity-developer-guide/docs/concepts/AuthorizationChecks.md

 :::

 ### Advantages
 The advantage of declarative instead of explicit authorization checks, is that they can typically be defined centrally.
-This gives a central overview of the required privileges per service endpoint and allows changing required privileges without touching the implementation.
+This gives a central overview of the required privileges per service endpoint and allows changing required privileges without touching the implementation of service handlers.

 ### Disadvantages
 However, this approach typically does not work well for *action*/*resource* pairs for which conditional access may be granted.
-The best we can do in this case, is to do a pre-check for the action and resource, and then let the application code handle the condition check.
+The best we can do in this case, is to do a pre-check for the action and resource, and then let the service handler perform an additional check for the condition.
 This is because the condition check requires access to the entity attributes.